All Episodes

 Yeah, they take over.

-I mean, do not I mean you should watch the news.
+I mean, do not, I mean, you should watch the news.

 These guys take over entire buildings.

-We can't vandalize college.
+They vandalize college.

-They shut down asking about this.
+I'm asking about this.

-That's a crime in and of itself that they're involved in the being the negotiator, the spokesperson, this, that, the other.
+That's a crime in and of itself that they're involved in being the negotiator, the spokesperson, this, that, the other.

-That We never should have allowed them in in the first and that is their radicalism.
+We never should have allowed them in in the first place.

 And this leads us to Byron Donald's discussing standing strong for our Constitution and for liberty and pushing back against the radical left.

-And so, you know, I'm really honored that people have supported me throughout the years, and and that support has grown here in the Sunshine State, and I'm really dishonored to have uh their support, but most importantly, uh the endorsement of President Trump to be the next governor of Florida.
+And I'm really just honored to have their support, but most importantly, the endorsement of President Trump to be the next governor of Florida.

 Donald Trump wants to slash those regulations.